Tools

 memory

-Store and retrieve long-term memories that persist across sessions.
+Store and retrieve long-term memories that persist across chats.

 - Use case: Remember facts, preferences, and context between conversations